OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 ```

 In the `DashboardComponent` class, we have to implement `deletePost(element.position)` method that will call the  `deletePost(index)` method in our `data service` to be invoked
-when a user click on the delete button.
+when a user clicks on the delete button.

 ```ts
   deletePost(id){